 - Aromatherapy: The calming and uplifting aroma of Palmarosa is a soft, rose and geranium-like scent that helps balance the emotions, ease stress and relax the mind.
-It contains a high percentage of geraniol, which is one of the major aromatic constituents in true Rose essential oil.
-Skin Care: Palmarosa is good for both dry and oily complexions.
-It moisturizes, hydrates, and helps dull, mature skin to help improve the appearance of the skin.
+Skin Care: Palmarosa, good for both dry and oily complexions, hydrates, and helps improve the appearance of dull, listless skin.
 The anti-inflammatory properties may help ease irritated skin conditions.

 - Aromatherapy: The penetrating aroma of Ylang Ylang promotes relaxation, calms anxiety, helps improves mood, and stimulates positive feelings.
 Skin Care: Ylang Ylang is a balancing oil good for all skin types.
 Its antiseptic properties make it helpful for acne-prone skin.